rabbitmask/WeblogicScan/README.md

         CVE-2017-3506

     V 1.1 Update log:
         Cut exp:all
         Cut poc:CVE-2015-4852
         New poc:CVE-2017-10271,CVE-2019-2725,CVE-2018-2894
         New Logging Function
         New Console
         New Name and Banner

+    V 1.2 Update log:
+        New Package Off-line Installation：
+        	New Folder:/whl/
+        	Installation using install.py

 Software using Demo: